decretist/Dissertation/Chapter2/chapter2.markdown

 Law,” in *A Service Beyond All Recompense*, ed.
 Kurt Martens (Catholic University of America Press, 2018), 366.

-[47] Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 193.
+[47] Singer, *Summa Decretorum*, 5.
+Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 193.

 [48] Distinctions 1-20 are conventionally referred to by modern scholars as the treatise on laws (*tractatus de legibus*).
 I cannot find an